Cultural Program

 • Ceremonies such as naming ceremonies, full moon ceremony, pipe ceremony and feasts

-• Medicine Growing and Picking
+• Medicine growing and picking

-• First Nations history
+• First Nations and Métis history

-• Pow wow
+• Pow wow opportunities

 • Drumming